 The Municipality has omitted the Schedule of the Municipality Proportionate Share of the Net Pension liability, and the schedule of Municipality's contribution to the employee's pension plan information that Accounting Principles Generally Accepted in the United States of America require to be presented to supplement the basic financial statements.
-Such missing information although not a part of the basic financial statements is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the basics financial statements is not affected or missing information.
+Such missing information although not a part of the Basic Financial Statements is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the basics financial statements in on appropriate operational, economic, or historical context.
+Our opinion on the Basic Financial Statements is not affected by this omitted or missing information.